- Zammad supports two systems of high-security email communication:

 This message will be signed.

-Recipients using S/MIME can verify that it came from you and that the contents have not been modified.
+Recipients can verify that it came from you and that the content has not been modified.

 - “Sign: Unable to find certificate for validation”